Renlong-WANG/Renlong-WANG.github.io/index.md

 <br>
 Here is **Renlong Wang (王人龙)**.

-I am a first-year graduate student majoring Industrial Engineering at the University of Chinese Academy of Sciences.
+I am a first-year graduate student majoring Industrial Engineering at the University of Chinese Academy of Sciences (UCAS).
+I am now advised by Hong CHI.
+I received my B.S. in civil engineering from the Nanjing Tech University (NJTECH) in 2023.
+My current research focuses on decision analytics problems that emergency management faces in real life.
+My interests are on the **hypergraph**, **multi-criteria decision-making** and **optimization** and its applications in **Emergency Management and Operation** under highly complex, dynamic, and uncertainty envrionment.
+- Decision Analysis and Optimization under Uncertainty
+- Multi-criteria Decision-Making
+- Hypergraph (Meta-Network Modeling and Analysis)
+- Emergency Management and Decision-Making

 <br>